MeghnaB12/lowlight-sr/README.md

 ### 2. Dataset

-This model was trained on a low-light enhancement dataset containing paired images:

-Input: Noisy, low-light images.

-Target: Clean, ground-truth (GT) images.

-The dataset is expected to be mounted at: /kaggle/input/dlp-jan-2025-nppe-3/archive/
+This model was trained on a low-light image enhancement dataset as part of a university challenge.
+The data consists of pairs of noisy, low-light images and their corresponding clean, ground-truth (GT) images.
+Due to privacy and access restrictions, the dataset is not publicly available and is not included in this repository.

+Therefore, the script cannot be run out-of-the-box without downloading the specific competition data separately and placing it in the correct directory structure (e.g., train/train for input and train/gt for target images).

 ### 3. Notebook Review